 LRP Estimates

 Aggregate abundance-based LRPs estimated using the Ricker model as a basis for forward projections were lower than those obtained when the Ricker_priorCap model was used, regardless of which probability threshold was used to derive the LRP (Figure 3.14; Table ??).
-This result is similar to the logistic regression-based LRPs, where LRPs derived using S estimates from the Ricker_priorCap model were higher due to higher S values.
-The projected curve showing the probability of all CUs being above S was more gradual and further to the right for the Ricker_priorCap model compared to the base Ricker model (Figure 3.14).
-When projection outputs from both stock recruit model formulations were combined prior to binning in order to create a model-averaged scenario (with equal weight assigned to both scenarios), the resulting probability curve was mid-way between the curves from the two individual models.
+This result is similar to the logistic regression-based LRPs, where LRPs derived using Sgen estimates from the Ricker_priorCap model were higher due to higher Sgen values.
+The projected curve showing the probability of all CUs being above Sgen was more gradual and further to the right for the Ricker_priorCap model compared to the base Ricker model (Figure 3.14).
+When projection outputs from both stock recruitment model formulations were combined prior to binning in order to create a model-averaged scenario (with equal weight assigned to both scenarios), the resulting probability curve was mid-way between the curves from the two individual models.
 In all cases, projected curves had higher scatter with increasing aggregate abundance, such that LRP estimates at probability thresholds of p = 0.90 and p = 0.99 were unstable.